 Traditional septic systems that separate and store as much solid waste as possible from wastewater before allowing the liquid (effluent) to flow out into the drain field.
 Alternative septic systems, however, treat wastewater more actively.
-By pushing the wastewater through a multi-chambered tank, the wastewater is broken down by anaerobic bacterias and natural filtering processes and a clear, scentless effluent is pushed into the drain field.
+By pushing the wastewater through a multi-chambered tank, the wastewater is broken down by anaerobic bacteria and natural filtering processes and a clear, scentless effluent is pushed into the drain field.

 Many people turn to alternative septic systems as a result of percolation (perc) tests and soil analyses that reveal soil conditions to be unsuitable for traditional septic systems.
 These tests are crucial before the design or installation of any septic system, and provide engineers with valuable data to coordinate the best possible system for each septic site.

 Aerobic Treatment Systems (ATS) use oxygen to break solids down as quickly as possible, and discharges much cleaner secondary effluent than traditional septic system.